cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 MAX_PEERS=15                                              # Maximum number of peers to return on successful fetch
 #CUSTOM_PEERS="None"                                      # Additional custom peers to (IP:port[:valency]) to add to your target topology.json
                                                           # eg: "10.0.0.1:3001|10.0.0.2:3002|relays.mydomain.com:3003:3"
+#BATCH_AUTO_UPDATE=N                                      # Set to Y to automatically update the script if a new version is available without user interaction
 ```

 Upon first run,

-!> Any customisations you add above, will be saved across future prereqs.sh executions , unless you specify `-f` flag to overwrite completely.
+!> Any customisations you add above, will be saved across future `prereqs.sh` executions, unless you specify the `-f` flag to overwrite completely.

 #### Deploy the script